glitch0666/MWnamelist/OperatorSkins.md

 > [!TIP]
 > For MW2022, the file names will be `head_mp` and `body_mp`, for MW2023, `head_c_jup_mp` and `body_c_jup_mp`

+> [!WARNING]
+> The names written down, unless specified, are names from head models.
+In rare cases, body models names are different than head models.
+If you notice anything from the list that has a different name and is NOT written down, please tell me!

 ## 21 Savage
 ### Base name `tws_iw9`
 - 21 Savage - `tws_iw9_1_1`